jsoulier/black_hole_simulation/README.md

 - Opt-in thread safety and concurrent SQLite connections
 - Integrated visual debugger

+### Limitations

+- Saves aren't guaranteed to be portable across platforms

 ### Examples

 You can find all examples [here](examples)